epfl-ada/ada-2022-project-dadalife/README.md

 - ```coacting_features.ipynb``` computes a logistic regression over movies that revelated some actors to output weights on which features are important.
 - ```insight_coacting_impact.ipynb``` generates graphs to give insights on the impact of coacting.

+To see the code and information about our data story, you will find everything you need to know in the branch ```pages```.

 ## Datasets
 ### CMU Movie Summary Corpus